Healthy Habits For Families | Wellness and Nutrition

 Nutrition and wellness are as much about preparation as execution.
 It means preparing meals ahead of time with food you thoughtfully, purposefully purchased.
 It means taking a little extra time at the market to read labels to ensure that what you’re putting in your cart is truly good for you.
 It means portioning foods like lean meat (such as fish and skinless white poultry) into healthy amounts, as the Pritikin Eating Plan advises.
 And it means pairing the foods you’ve purchased to create great meals.

 Bottom Line, the more preparation you do, the more you reduce the temptation to pick up the phone and dial for greasy, salty take-out just because “there’s nothing else in the house to eat.”

 Below are links for good advice on choosing your food with your health in mind.

 - Using the Nutrition Facts Label

 - How to Understand and Use the Nutrition Facts Label

 - What are Nutrients and Macronutrients?

-One way to address inactivity is to simply track it and make small changes.
-For instance, something as simple as a wearable fitness tracker can mean the difference between feeling like you’ve moved enough and knowing you still have 500 steps to take before you hit the goal you’ve created for yourself.
-Further, pairing fitness tracking with food tracking can make your goals more attainable.
-Tracking like this can remind you to move more and eat more mindfully.
+One way to address inactivity is to track your steps and make small changes.
+For instance, something as simple as a wearable fitness tracker can mean the difference between wondering if you and your children have moved enough and knowing that you haven’t, that you still have 500 steps to take before you hit the goal you’ve created for yourselves.